Labstat Blog

 Establishing Variability Through Experiments

 Establishing the variability of a particular analytical measurement process requires a series of deliberate and controlled experiments.
 These experiments are designed to identify how each factor contributes to the overall spread in the measurement outcomes.
-Analyzing the results of these experiments will identify a range of measurements which include the true value.
+Analyzing the results of these experiments will identify a range of measurements that includes the true value.

 Example: THC Potency Results and HPLC Variability